Dr Peter Brett, BA (UCL), MSc (SOAS), PhD (SOAS)

 Peter's current research into judicial appointments, with Sara Dezalay (University of Cardiff), is funded by British Academy/Leverhulme Small Grant for 2017-8.

-'Human Rights and the Judicialisation of African Politics' (under contract with Routledge).
+'Human Rights and the Judicialisation of African Politics' (Routledge, forthcoming 2018).

 ‘Cause lawyers sans frontières: juristes sud-africains et judiciarisation du politique en Afrique australe.’
 Politique Africaine 138:2 (2015): 93-113.